 Steamboat Springs Summer Events

-Steamboat kicks off summer the first weekend in June with a kayak rodeo that attracts world-class playboaters.
 With a downriver race that is Colorado’s only upstream slalom course (Go figure!) as well as the Crazy River Dog Contest, it’s equal parts fun and competition.

-You can watch Pro Rodeo every Friday and Saturday night from mid-June through August.
 Cheer your favorite bareback riders, ropers, steer wrestlers and barrel racers, and thrill to the competition of saddle bronc and bull riding.
 It’s an ongoing Western tradition that began in Steamboat in the early 1900s.

-The Steamboat Marathon, as you know from my race report, is also held in June.
 With both half-marathon and 10K events, it offers a chance for the fit to run through the Rockies — traversing green pastureland along a stunning river, with snow-capped mountains not all that far away.
 It has been voted one of the top 10 destination marathons in North America.

-Other events include:
+Other summer events include:

-- annual Mustang Roundup
+- Annual Mustang Roundup

 - Fourth of July Festival

-- Art in the Park
+- Art in the Park (we walked through this too, it was HUGE)

 - Labor Day Weekend Airfest